I Am the Walrus (American Dad!): Reception

 "I Am the Walrus" was met with mostly positive reviews from critics.
 Rowan Kaiser of The A.V.
 Club gave the episode a positive review.
-In his review for the episode, he opined: "The episode itself didn't disappoint either, as [...] this was a quality half-hour of jokes.
+In her review for the episode, she opined: "The episode itself didn't disappoint either, as [...] this was a quality half-hour of jokes.
 Kaiser praised the argument between Stan and Steve, calling it a "superb sequence".
-Concluding his review, Kaiser went on to write, "Despite all the absurdity, the episode even manages to successfully come around to an emotional resolution when Stan, realizing that Steve is an utter failure at attempted mating, resolves to see Steve as a son instead of potential masculine competition.
+Concluding her review, Kaiser went on to write, "Despite all the absurdity, the episode even manages to successfully come around to an emotional resolution when Stan, realizing that Steve is an utter failure at attempted mating, resolves to see Steve as a son instead of potential masculine competition.
 Then [...] there's a rape joke.
 But, it being American Dad, it's actually a surprisingly funny rape joke."
-He went on to give the episode an "A−", scoring higher than The Simpsons episode "Love Is a Many Strangled Thing", but scoring lower than Bob's Burgers episode "Spaghetti Western and Meatballs".
+She went on to give the episode an "A−", scoring higher than The Simpsons episode "Love Is a Many Strangled Thing", but scoring lower than Bob's Burgers episode "Spaghetti Western and Meatballs".
 Jason Hughes of TV Squad also reacted positively, writing, "It was good to have American Dad back in the lineup.
 Roger was in fine form, and I can at least appreciate that they're trying to figure out how to make Hayley and Jeff work in the family dynamic.
 They never quite got there with Hayley alone, so maybe things will work better this way."
 However, he was more critical on the sub-plot.
 In his review for the episode, Hughes opined: "The B-story left me wanting.
 The writers are still trying to figure out the new dynamic of having Hayley married and Jeff living in the house with the Smiths.
 The whole thing has been barely addressed, and this week we got a fairly weak exploration of them having fairly standard marital problems."